-- Director of Experiential Learning
+- School Director of Teaching and Learning (Chemistry, Food and Pharmacy)

-"A pharmacy student led service as perceived by other students" poster presentation (HSRPP conference 2012).
-Awarded 1st prize in the poster presentations.
+- A pharmacy student led service as perceived by other students at HSRPP 2012.
+Awarded first prize in the poster presentations.

 - Whitfield, K. , Arya, V. ORCID: 0000-0001-7820-2030 , Austin, Z. , Bajis, D. ORCID: 0000-0002-8555-7099 , Bradley, C. ORCID: 0000-0002-4256-6593 , Clark, B. , Exintaris, B. , Galbraith, K. ORCID: 0000-0003-1703-8307 , El Hajj, M. , Hall, K. ORCID: 0000-0002-3830-9981 , Hughes, L. , Kirsa, S. , Langran, C. ORCID: 0000-0001-5186-4528 , Mantzourani, E. ORCID: 0000-0002-6313-1409 , Wilby, K. ORCID: 0000-0002-1670-2512 , Willis, S. ORCID: 0000-0002-0368-0684 (2021) Developing a global community of practice for pharmacy workforce resilience— meet GRiT.
 Pharmacy , 9 (2).
-ISSN: 2226-4787 | doi: http://dx.doi.org/10.3390/pharmacy9020110
+ISSN: 2226-4787 | doi: https://dx.doi.org/10.3390/pharmacy9020110

 - Langran, C. , Alexander, A. , Donyai, P. (2020) Longitudinal evaluation of the healthy living assessment as an experiential learning activity provided on-campus.
 American Journal of Pharmaceutical Education , 84 (3).
-ISSN: 1553-6467 | doi: http://dx.doi.org/10.5688/ajpe7026
+ISSN: 1553-6467 | doi: https://dx.doi.org/10.5688/ajpe7026